EndIess/PSIT-Project/README.md

 MAGIC WORD
 ============
-This program is automatically switched the language when you forget to change it.\n This program is part of PSIT project.
+This program is automatically switched the language when you forget to change it. <br />
+This program is part of PSIT project.

 HOW TO USE THIS PROGRAM